polyaxon/polyaxon/site/docs/setup/agent/reference.md

 This chart bootstraps a Polyaxon Agent deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-This chart can be installed on single node or multi-nodes cluster, in which case you need to provide some volumes with `ReadWriteMany` or cloud buckets.
+This chart can be installed on a single node or multi-nodes cluster, in which case you need to provide some volumes with `ReadWriteMany` or cloud buckets.

 > **Tip**: The full list of the default [values.yaml](https://github.com/polyaxon/polyaxon-chart/blob/master/agent/values.yaml)